Funded by Fondation Botnar and managed by the Global Road Safety Partnership

 The Challenge is timely, it seeks to build on growing global recognition of population shifts to urban areas and the impact of urbanization on public health.
 The Challenge also sees cities – particularly small and mid-sized cities – as great potential agents of change and incubators for innovation.

-Globally, more than 1.25 million people die as a result of road crashes each year and another 50 million people are seriously injured.
+Globally, more than 1.34 million people die as a result of road crashes each year and another 50 million people are seriously injured.
 Road traffic injuries and deaths have a significant impact on individuals under the age of 18, who account for more than 186,000 road traffic deaths annually.
 The United Nations Convention on the Rights of the Child of 1989 states that every child should be afforded protection and care as necessary for his or her well-being.
 One important way to do this is to address the epidemic of children killed on the world’s roads.

 The World Health Organization recently released a technical package, Save LIVES, which provides an evidence-based inventory of priority interventions to reduce road traffic deaths and injuries.
 These interventions are critically important at both a national and local level.
-They include: